A way to ensure timber is harvested legally

 - exporters.

-Under the system, most would have to:
+Under the system, most will have to:

 - register with the Ministry for Primary Industries (MPI)